 If we set the file count as 10, the first log created will be Message.log.
 After Message.log reaches its maximum size (which is set in the File Size field), the system will create a new log Message0.log.
 The contents of Message.log are transferred to Message0.log.
-The most current data is stored in Message.log.
-Once the log Message.log reaches its specified maximum size Message1.log is created.
-The contents of Message.log are transferred to Message0.log, and the contents of Message0.log are transferred to Message1.log.
-This process continues.
+The most current data is stored in Message.log.Once the log Message.log reaches its specified maximum size Message1.log is created.
+The contents of Message.log are transferred to Message0.log.
+The transferred to Message0.log are transferred to Message0.log.
+The contents of Message1.log is created.